4 studies that defy conventional thinking about race, weight loss, and heart health

 SPRINT included 9,361 patients who self-identified their race and ethnicity.
 Each patient received similar access to doctors and medications, and each received a care plan to help them achieve a healthy systolic blood pressure of 120 mm/Hg or 140 mm/Hg.

-Our study found that having West African ancestry is not itself a risk factor for hypertension.
+Our study found that having West African ancestry is not itself a risk factor for inadequate blood pressure control.
 Black patients needed an average of 2.5 medications to achieve their goal number regardless of their amount of West African ancestry, and there was no difference in the time it took to achieve blood pressure control among patients with different levels of West African ancestry.
 In fact, individuals with a higher degree of West African ancestry had a slightly lower risk of adverse cardiac events, such as heart attack or heart failure.

 By demonstrating that genetics did not play a large role in determining Black patients’ blood pressure outcomes, our findings suggest that societal factors such as access to education, healthy food, and adequate health care are major factors driving the increased rates of hypertension and cardiovascular disease among Black patients.